'Never have to search for a family again.' Richmond-area families reflect on adopting teenagers

 “The uncertainty of foster care really looms on kids,” Marsh-Carter said.
 “The positive impact of being adopted during these unprecedented times is greater than ever before.”

-However, not all children get adopted and eventually age out of foster care, having to start their adult lives alone.
+However, not all children get adopted and eventually age out of foster care, leaving them to start their adult lives alone.

 “One of the primary challenges children who age out face is they lack a permanent adult connection for guidance and support,” Marsh-Carter said.